maurynickelson/threat-hunting-exposed-vm/documentation/06-documentation.md

     Failed-Attempts-notengo.png
 ```

-These screenshots represent:
+These images include:

-- Proof of VM exposure
+- Proof the VM was exposed
-- Brute-force attempts
+- Failed logon attempts
-- Validation of no suspicious successful logons
+- Checks for successful logons
+- Activity from the legitimate user
-- Legitimate user authentication patterns
+- Verification of login failure patterns

-- Failed attempts analysis
+Each screenshot is referenced in the documentation where it’s relevant.

 ---

-## 🔎 KQL Query Documentation
+## 🔎 KQL Queries

-All KQL queries used during the hunt are stored here:
+All KQL queries used during the investigation are stored in the `kql` folder:

 ```
 /kql/